kumar-a/kumar-a/README.md

 ## 📝 Selected Publications

+- Cooper, N., & BES Data and Code Hackathon Group (2026).
+Data- and code-archiving in the British Ecological Society journals: Present status and recommendations for future improvements. *Methods in Ecology and Evolution, 17*(7), 1954–1966. <https://doi.org/10.1111/2041-210x.70338>

 - **Kumar, A.**, Patil, M., Kumar, P., & Singh, A. N. (2025).
 Elevational Patterns of Plant Species Richness: Insights from Western Himalayas. *Forests, 16*(10), 1591. <https://doi.org/10.3390/f16101591>